Silarn/EDMC-BioScan/README.md

 The database file is located within EDMC's data storage directory, where the plugins are located.
 On Windows, this should be `%LOCALAPPDATA%\EDMarketConnector\bioscan.db`.

+### Journal Importing

+To facilitate accurate codex entry data, you can import your past journals into the persistent database.
+Clicking the button in the bottom left of the settings panel will start the process.
+This can run in the background while you continue to use EDMC / BioScan, and the progress will display at the bottom of the BioScan pane.

+Despite using a few threads to help speed up the process, parsing several years of journal data can take a good amount of time.
+As each journal is completed, it will get logged in the database.
+This process can be stopped and restarted.
+It will pick up at the oldest unprocessed journal, though you will need to click the button in the settings to resume.

 ### EDSM Integration